Quick Start

 Preparation

 Kmesh needs to run on a Kubernetes cluster.
 Kubernetes 1.26, 1.27, 1.28 are currently supported.
-We recommend using kind to quickly build a Kubernetes cluster.
+We recommend using kind to quickly build a Kubernetes cluster (We provide a document for developing and deploying Kmesh using kind).
 Of course, you can also use minikube and other ways to create Kubernetes clusters.

 The complete Kmesh capability depends on the OS enhancement.
 Check whether the execution environment is in the OS list supported by Kmesh.
 For other OS environments, see Kmesh Compilation and Building.You can also try the Kmesh image in compatibility mode in other OS environments.For information on various Kmesh images, please refer to the detailed document.

 Currently, Kmesh connects to the Istio control plane.
 Before starting Kmesh, install the Istio control plane software.
-We commend to install istio ambient mode because Kmesh ads mode need it.
+We recommend installing istio ambient mode because Kmesh ads mode need it.
 For details, see ambient mode istio.

 You can view the results of istio installation using the following command: